Rules

 Player Options:

-1. Receive a single award with a single plate listing all combined accomplishments for that
+- Receive a single award with a single plate listing all combined accomplishments for that season; or

 9.6 CELEBRATED ACHIEVEMENTS